-The HMX extender system can be configured in a direct connect or matrix configuration.
+The Avocent HMX extender system can be configured in a direct connect or matrix configuration.
 In a direct connect configuration, one transmitter connects directly to one receiver via the system port on each unit.
 In an unmanaged matrix configuration, a transmitter and multiple receivers can connect directly to a Gigabit Ethernet switch.
-If you wish to add transmitters to your system, the HMX Advanced Manager server must be added to the system to manage your matrix configuration.
-See the Avocent® HMX Advanced Manager Software Installer/User Guide for more information.
+If you wish to add transmitters to your system, the Vertiv[TM] Avocent[®] HMX Advanced Manager server must be added to the system to manage your matrix configuration.
+For more information, see the Vertiv[TM] Avocent[®] HMX Advanced Manager Software Installer/User Guide on www.Vertiv.com.